python-pillow/Pillow/depends/README.rst

 The other scripts can be used to install all of the dependencies for the listed operating systems/distros.
-The ``ubuntu_14.04.sh`` and ``debian_8.2.sh`` scripts have been tested on bare AWS images and will install all required dependencies for the system python 2.7 and 3.4 for all of the optional dependencies.
+The ``ubuntu_14.04.sh`` and ``debian_8.2.sh`` scripts have been tested on bare AWS images and will install all required dependencies for the system Python 2.7 and 3.4 for all of the optional dependencies.
 Git may also be required prior to running the script to actually download Pillow.